clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 page = new Page()
 ```

-There is many distributed applications to which we could plug Zeronet with.
-It is maybe also why ZeroNet is such a great application.
-Now you can also start to write your own.
+There are many distributed applications which we could plug into Zeronet.
+This is why ZeroNet is such a great application.
+There are already some plugins, and now you can start to write your own also.